Agreeing measurable KPIs (Key Performance Indicators) with your PR agency can mean the difference between success and failure.

 Agreeing these KPIs – which, crucially, are specific and measurable – means both sides know exactly what is expected for a campaign to be a success and can help to inform a detailed and strategic PR and content strategy along with monthly targets.

-Reporting on X number of press releases, articles, features and media comments a month can show impressive outputs but with no way of knowing their impact these KPIs are meaningless.
+Reporting on a certain number of press releases, articles, features and media comments a month can show impressive outputs but with no way of knowing their impact these KPIs are meaningless.

 Setting targets on increasing web traffic, inbound links, referrals, qualified leads and sales is a much more effective and tangible tool for measuring PR success and also removes the opportunity for your PR agency to fluff their results or blind you with meaningless output figures.

-Tangible KPIs, Inbound PR methodologies and digital measurement are the future of the PR industry and ensuring your agency is capable of building their KPI and success factors around these metrics should be standard before you think about taking them on.
+Tangible KPIs, effective PR strategies, and digital measurement are the future of the PR industry.
+Ensuring your agency is capable of building their KPI and success factors around these metrics should be standard before you think about taking them on.